 Each child’s targets and attainment for reading, writing and maths are tracked each year and colour coded for simple visual interpretation: Green – ahead/on target; Yellow – just behind target; Red – behind target.

-We make half termly assessment judgements for reading.
-The assessments are made by collecting evidence during reading sessions, English lessons, phonics sessions and half termly assessments.
+We make assessment judgements for reading by collecting evidence during reading sessions, English lessons and phonics sessions.
 In Key Stage 1 we also use Read Write Inc (RWI) phonic screens to support evidence.
-From Y1 onwards, the children complete a half termly assessment.
+From Y1 onwards, the children complete a half termly phonics assessment.

-We make half termly assessments judgements for Writing.
-Three fiction tasks and three non-fictions tasks are used to assess a range of genre over the year.
-The fiction tasks are standardised across the school to allow for moderation of judgements.
-Teachers assess the children’s writing using agreed assessment criteria which generates a sub-stage for each child and targets for the next half term.
+We make assessment judgements for Writing based on ongoing work in children's books.
+A range of genre are assessed over the year.
+Teachers assess the children’s writing using agreed assessment criteria which generates a sub-stage and targets for each child.

 Science assessments are completed at the end of each term.
 Children are assessed against agreed criteria which generates a sub-stage and targets.

 Pupil Progress Meetings:

 Class teachers regularly meet with a member of the SLT to discuss pupil progress and attainment.
 The main focus is looking at the pupil’s data and analysing strengths and areas for development.
 During the meeting a cohort action plan is formulated with the class teacher and their additional adults.
 Targets are set and actions are identified to help meet the target.
 These targets are then reviewed at the next Pupil Progress Meeting.